Did you know that chickadees can turn themselves invisible? Yes, it's true. I can speak from experience!

 But the chickadees...
 Ah, yes.
 I can hear them as I walk quietly through the woodland, up the hill from the pond.
 They cheep and twitter in the trees, so I know they're there, but they refuse to show themselves.
 They do it just to torment me, I'm sure!
 The chickadees at home, and even the ones in Alberta, all did the same thing.
 The chatter among themselves but as soon as I get close, blink!
 And they disappear!
 They would occasionally show themselves, just long enough to string me along, then disappear again!
 Darn chickadees!
 How can I not be insulted when I only see them when they come out to moon me?
 (See his little birdy butt there?)

 Well, that's okay.
-I had a very enjoyable walk on a beautiful day, I got some fresh air and exercise, got some nice shots of seeds and frozen pond drippings, and I got to watch the ducks bob around with chunks of ice
+I had a very enjoyable walk on a beautiful day, I got some fresh air and exercise, got some nice shots of seeds

 and I got to hear the chickadees tweeting invisibly in the bushes.